Barbaras Timeline

 • Address listed as 413 4th but I'm assuming a typo

-Louisa (Reichert) Memminger
+Louisa (Reichert) Schmidt

-New York Emilie Kosack Doerschlag
+Emigration Emilie Kosack Doerschlag

 • Emilie Kosack, future second wife of David Barbaras, married Max Doerschlag in Germany.
 They, along with Emilie's 24 year old brother, Wilhelm, come over to New York.
 There are 3 unidentified Kosacks with them.